whykay-01/capacity-management/loaning-system/README.md

-# Yan's Repo

-## Documentation for the pythonProject folder
+## Quickstart Guide on Dockerizing the Loaning System Dashboard

 Before we start, it is important to move to the working directory: